Ke'Bryan Hayes Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 27th in the league with a collective 7.8 strikeouts per nine innings.

-- The Athletics have a 6.69 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics' 6.59 team ERA ranks last across all MLB pitching staffs.

-- The Athletics allow the most home runs in baseball (101 total, 1.6 per game).
+- Athletics pitchers combine to give up 101 total home runs at a clip of 1.6 per game (most in baseball).

-- Kaprielian gets the start for the Athletics, his eighth of the season.
-He is 0-6 with an 8.12 ERA and 38 strikeouts in 37 2/3 innings pitched.
+- Harris gets the call to start for the Athletics, his first of the season.

-- The righty last appeared on Wednesday against the Atlanta Braves, when he went 4 2/3 innings, allowing three earned runs while giving up five hits.

-- The 29-year-old has put together an 8.12 ERA and 9.1 strikeouts per nine innings across 10 games this season, while giving up a batting average of .303 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.